Distributed estimation through parallel approximants: Introduction

-Typical modern approaches make use of distributed file systems across which data can be easily stored and manipulated (e.g., Hadoop \citep{Shvachko2010}) along with parallel processing frameworks that operate across the multiple compute and storage nodes of a scalable cluster (e.g., map-reduce \citep{Dean2008}).
-This places emphasis on the need to balance independent, repeated parallel computations---easily available at each node with commodity hardware---with communication between nodes (which can be costly in terms of time and memory) to aggregate intermediate results prior to a final inferential output.
+Sampling-based approaches with requisite asymptotic requirements hold great appeal for general-purpose implementation (e.g., \citep{AOS_2018_Battey, JASA_2019_Wang, AOS_2021_Chen}).
+Modern computing environments, however, typically make use of distributed file systems enabling large-scale data storage and manipulation (e.g., Hadoop \citep{MSST_2010_Shvachko}) along with parallel processing frameworks that operate across the multiple compute and storage nodes of a scalable cluster (e.g., map-reduce \citep{CACM_2008_Dean}).
+This places emphasis on the need to balance independent parallel computations (easily repeatable at each node with commodity hardware) with communication between nodes (potentially costly in terms of time and memory) to aggregate intermediate results prior to final inferential output for non-parametric distributed estimation \citet{arXiv_2022_Szabo}.
+Similar concerns arise in privacy-preserving computation and inference \citet{AOS_2020_Cai}.

-Authors therefore tend to emphasize communication-efficient algorithms (e.g., \citet{Zhang2013}) within a general divide-and-conquer framework; for an overview of the growing literature emphasizing mathematical statistics, see \citet{banerjee2019}.
+Authors therefore tend to emphasize communication-efficient estimation algorithms (with a main earlier reference being \citep{JMLR_2013_Zhang}; see \citep{AOS_2021_Cai} for recent results on adaptivity over estimand function classes) within a general divide-and-conquer framework; for an overview of the growing literature emphasizing mathematical statistics, see for example \citet{AOS_2019_Banerjee} among others we cite here.
 The simplest approach to estimate a parameter of interest $\theta$ is of course simply to pool for variance reduction: supposing a data set is decomposed into $R$ disjoint subsets, one simply estimates $\hat{\theta}_{\:r}$ of $\theta$ at every $r$th node, and then averages to obtain the pooled estimator $\hat{\theta} := R^{-1} \sum_{r=1}^R \hat{\theta}_{\:r}$.
-Results on distributed linear regression via averaging \citep{Dobriban2018}, quantile regression \citep{chen2019, Volgushev2019}, and the estimation of principal eigen-spaces \citep{fan2019} all contain thorough reviews of such methods and related work.
+Results on distributed linear regression via averaging \citet{AOS_2021_Dobriban}, quantile regression \citet{AOS_2019_Chen, AOS_2019_Volgushev}, and the estimation of principal eigenspaces \citet{AOS_2019_Fan} all contain thorough reviews of such methods and related work.
+Recently testing has also become a subject of investigation, exhibiting fundamentally different distributed properties than estimation in some regimes \citet{AOS_2022_Szabo}.